Kart Racer: Plot

 Watts Davies (Will Rothhaar) is a 14-year-old kid who decides to take up go-kart racing, he finds a new pursuit and begins to reconnect with his father, Vic (Randy Quaid), whom he has been clashing with since the death of his mother.
 Watts has an intense rivalry with Rodney Wells (Joe Dinicol), his enemy and local bully.
 Rodney stops at nothing to make Watts look bad; and he and his crew are not above getting Watts arrested.
 A little later, after more trouble, Watts sadly watches as Rodney and his dad buys the kart that he had originally set his eyes upon.

 In an effort to bond with Watts, Vic (who is a former racer himself) helps him build a kart together and begins to train him in the fine art of kart racing, in which Watts proves to be a natural.
 With Vic's help and training, and a newly built kart, Watts enters the race.
 Throughout the film as Vic teaches Watts how to compete, the young driver begins to fall for Dahlia (Amanda De Martinis), an attractive and rebellious local girl and a graffiti artist.
-The final race ends up being between Watts, Rodney and driver Scott McKenna.
+The final race ends up being between Watts, Rodney and defending champion Scott McKenna.
 Rodney tries to take out Watts but ends up crashing with 2 laps to go.
 The final lap is between Watts and Scott, and in a photo finish, Watts edges Scott to take the checkered flag.